No-one enjoys tenancy inspections.

 - often receives a list of maintenance issues every time which ultimately costs them money

-- knows it’ll all happen again in another 3 months!
+- knows it’ll all happen again in another 6 months!

-Any relationship will become fraught if tested too often, but the Landlord-Tenant situation has to be one of the most delicate and fragile relationships in existence.
+Any relationship will become fraught if tested too often, but the landlord-tenant situation has to be one of the most delicate and fragile relationships in existence.

-A Tenant wants everything to be fixed immediately, and the Landlord wants everything looked after as if it were their own.
+A tenant wants everything to be fixed immediately, and the landlord wants everything looked after as if it were their own.

-Quarterly Tenancy Inspections are a necessary evil – don’t bury your head in the sand and avoid the awkwardness of the task.
-I have found cannabis factories, drugs, unauthorised pets, and disappearing Tenants by keeping on top of inspections, so avoid them at your peril.
+I have found cannabis factories, drugs, unauthorised pets, and disappearing tenants by keeping on top of inspections, so avoid them at your peril.